sneakydaemonvideo/shiny-pancake/README.md

 # shiny-pancake
-shiny-pancake is a repository for use with a sneak daemon GitHub video tutorial
+shiny-pancake is a repository for use with a sneaky daemon GitHub video tutorial